Police Seeking DNA From Male Staffers At Facility Where Woman In Coma Gave Birth

-After a woman who has been in a persistent vegetative state for 14 years gave birth, law enforcement is seeking DNA from all male staffers at the Arizona health care facility that had been caring for her.
+A woman who has been in a persistent vegetative state for 14 years gave birth in December, and now law enforcement is seeking DNA from all male staff at the Arizona health care facility that had been caring for her.

-The 29-year-old woman – who is not being named because she is a victim of sexual assault – gave birth to a healthy baby boy on December 29.
-Staff allegedly did not know she was pregnant until she went into labor.
+The 29-year-old woman – who is not being named because she is a victim of sexual assault – gave birth to a healthy baby boy on 29th December.
+Staff allegedly did not know she was pregnant until she went into labour.

 She's been identified as a member of the San Carlos Apache Tribe whose reservation is located near the Hacienda HealthCare facility in Phoenix where the woman had been in residence for at least 10 years following a near-drowning incident.